abdul-rauf789/Code-Alpha-Internship-Programs/README.md

 ### 1️⃣ Bank Management System
 - Implemented a basic banking system to manage customer accounts
 - Included features such as account creation, deposits, withdrawals, and balance inquiry
-- Focused on control structures, file handling (if applicable), and logical flow
+- Focused on control structures, file handling, and logical flow

 ---